rahul1raman/hvAppChallenge/README.md

 To start the client:

 1. Navigate to /client folder and then `npm install`.
 2. Run `npm start` or `ng serve --open`.
-A browser window should automatically open to the application.
+By default, it starts on http://localhost:4200.